 This year so far, you’ve liked, and gave me the highest views in a day yet for Please – Get Your Facts Straight.
 You can find that link here.
 You also really seem to enjoy my story of Rochelle from just a couple of weeks ago called Eternal Moments of the Day.
 You can access that post here.

-But we have this treasure in jars of clay to show that this all-surpassing power is from God and not from us.
-We are hard pressed on every side, but not crushed; perplexed, but not in despair; persecuted, but not abandoned; struck down, but not destroyed.”
-2 Corinthians 4:7. let your light shine through your cracked pot.
-Ring the bells that still can ring, Forget your perfect offering, there is a crack in everything, That's how the light gets in.
+We have this treasure in jars of clay to show that this all-surpassing power is from God and not from us.
+We are hard pressed on every side, but not crushed; perplexed, but not in despair; let your light shine through your cracked pot.
+Ring the bells that still can ring, Forget your perfect offering, there is a crack in everything, That's how the light gets in and comes out.